Nicolaes Jonghelinck: The Procession to Calvary

-Michael Francis Gibson wrote an art-historical book entitled The Mill and the Cross, which served as the basis for the 2011 film The Mill and the Cross, directed by Lech Majewski.
-The film sets into their historical context in sixteenth-century Flanders the characters in the painting and the circumstances of the painting's creation.
-The films stars Rutger Hauer as Bruegel and Michael York as his patron Jonghelinck.
+Michael Francis Gibson wrote an art history book entitled The Mill and the Cross, which served as the basis for the 2011 film The Mill and the Cross, directed by Lech Majewski.
+The film puts the characters in the painting and the circumstances of the painting's creation into their historical context in sixteenth-century Flanders.
+It stars Rutger Hauer as Bruegel and Michael York as his patron Jonghelinck.

 Labours of Hercules

-Another artist in the collection of Jonghelinck was Frans Floris, who made ten panels of the Labours of Hercules (which are now lost and only known through later engravings).
-Floris also made seven compositions on the liberal arts for Jonghelinck, which were later exported to Genua.
+Another artist in Jonghelinck's collection was Frans Floris, who made ten panels of the Labours of Hercules (which are now lost and only known through later engravings).
+Floris also made seven compositions on the liberal arts for Jonghelinck, which were later exported to Genoa.

 Provenance

 Nicolaas Jonghelinck is listed as the first owner in 1566 (referring to the writ of guarantee above) for several of the paintings that have survived in the Austrian Imperial collection and are still in the Kunsthistorisches Museum today.
-For example, the record for The Gloomy Day, or Düsterer Tag (Vorfrühling), shows in their provenance record Nicolaas Jongelinck; 1594 Geschenk der Stadt Antwerpen an Erzherzog Ernst; 1595 Nachlass Erzherzog Ernst; Rudolf II.; Slg.
+For example, the record for The Gloomy Day, or Düsterer Tag (Vorfrühling), shows in its provenance record Nicolaas Jongelinck; 1594 Geschenk der Stadt Antwerpen an Erzherzog Ernst; 1595 Nachlass Erzherzog Ernst; Rudolf II.; Slg.
 Leopold Wilhelm.